RKKY interaction in one-dimensional flat-band lattices: Models

-Here, $c_{n,l}^\dagger$ ($c_{n,l}$) creates (destroys) a spinless electron on sublattice $l$ in the $n$th unit cell.
+where $a$ denotes the lattice spacing.
 The corresponding bulk spectrum consists of two dispersive bands $E_\pm(k)=\pm t\sqrt{3+2\cos{(ka)}}$ as well as one completely flat band $E_0(k)=0$ that is separated from the dispersive bands by an energy gap $E_{\mathrm{gap}}=t$, see Fig.~\ref{fig:1D_lattices}(b).
 The flat band is macroscopically degenerate and is spanned by a set of $N$ linearly independent states.
-Each of them has support on only three lattice sites: $|v_n\rangle=\left(|n,C\rangle-|n,B\rangle+|n+1,C\rangle\right)/\sqrt{3}$ for $n\in\{1,...,N\}$, where $N+1\equiv 1$ for a periodic system consisting of $N$ unit cells.
+These can be chosen to have support on only three lattice sites each: $|v_n\rangle=\left(|n,C\rangle-|n,B\rangle+|n+1,C\rangle\right)/\sqrt{3}$ for $n\in\{1,...,N\}$ and where we identify $N+1\equiv 1$ to simplify the notation.
 One of these so-called compact localized states (CLSs)~\cite{Sutherland1986,Leykam2018} is visualized in Fig.~\ref{fig:1D_lattices}(a).
 While the CLSs are chosen such that they are strictly localized, they are not mutually orthogonal.
 In order to construct a set of mutually orthogonal basis states for the flat band, the strict localization has to be traded in for exponential localization, e.g., by changing to a basis of maximally localized Wannier states.

 A unit cell of the diamond lattice consists of three sites as well, see Fig.~\ref{fig:1D_lattices}(c).
 The Hamiltonian is given by